yuto1115/tp/docs/DeveloperGuide.md

 <puml src="diagrams/UndoRedoState0.puml" alt="UndoRedoState0" />

 Step 2.
-The user executes `delete 5` command to delete the 5th loan in the loan book.
+The user executes `delete 5` command to delete the 5th entry in the loan book.
 The `delete` command calls `Model#commitLoanBook()`, causing the modified state of the loan book after the `delete 5` command executes to be saved in the `loanBookStateList`, and the `currentStatePointer` is shifted to the newly inserted loan book state.

 <puml src="diagrams/UndoRedoState1.puml" alt="UndoRedoState1" />

 Step 3.
-The user executes `add n/David …​` to add a new loan.
+The user executes `add n/David` to add a new entry.
 The `add` command also calls `Model#commitLoanBook()`, causing another modified loan book state to be saved into the `loanBookStateList`.

 <puml src="diagrams/UndoRedoState2.puml" alt="UndoRedoState2" />